 A genetic variation in Labrador retrievers says that they are more likely to seek out food.
 So Labrador owners should be aware of the fact that their dogs are hard-wired to pester them more about food, and are more likely to beg.

 Chocolate contains theobromine and caffeine that are dangerous to dogs.
 Once they chew chocolate they may begin to drool excessively or even vomit and have diarrhea.
 These are signs that the chocolate is toxic to the dog.
+Research has found that dogs are four times more likely to go to the doc for chocolate poisoning during Christmas time of the year.
+No wonder chocolate cakes and cookies !

 A tail wag that’s skewed toward the right indicates positive emotions, while a left wag suggests negative emotions.
 A tail held high above the spine may indicate arousal, while a tail tucked between the dog’s rear legs can suggest fear.